 To learn more about using Google Search Console, see this tutorial:

-Getting your web content indexed quickly and your pages ranking well in Google’s search results can help drive significant traffic to your site and increase sales of your products and services.
-WordPress lets you craft search engine optimized page titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …
+Getting your web content indexed quickly and your pages ranking well in Google’s search engine can help drive significant traffic to your site and increase sales of your products and services.
+WordPress lets you craft SEO optimized post titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)

-We have created a number of tutorials that show you how to improve your results in Google’s search engine with WordPress SEO plugins and optimized content.
+Our tutorials show you how to improve your results in Google search using WordPress SEO plugins and optimized content.

 Google reCaptcha is a free service that protects your website from spam and abuse.
 For more details on how to integrate Google reCaptcha with your WordPress site, see our tutorial on how to add Google reCaptcha verification to your WordPress forms.